Illuminates of Thanateros: Ice magick schism

 In the early 1990s the order experienced a schism as a result of conflicts about the doctrine of 'ice magick', a major proponent of which was Ralph Tegtmeier.

 Peter Carroll learned more about the racial doctrines that Tegtmeier was teaching, and criticized him for it.
 That led to an untenable conflict between Carroll and Tegtmeier, which culminated in Tegtmeier and all of his followers seceding.
 The vast majority of German and Swiss members left the order, which constituted about 30% of the order's total membership.
 Ralph Tegtmeier and a few others were subsequently excommunicated.

 Recent

-After publishing Liber Kaos, Carroll retired from active participation in the order, though he remains on good terms with many of the longstanding members.
+After publishing Liber Kaos, Carroll retired from active participation in the order, though he remained on good terms with many of the longstanding members until his death in April 2026.

 The group claims to have been "constantly evolving" and grown highly diverse, and has grown to include local representations in additional regions such as Bulgaria, France, Greece, Poland.
 It maintains various social media channels and regularly offers events that are open to non-members.